oschwartz10612/Scanner-Macro-Pro-V2/README.md

 `rackLocationLOANER.h`

-Short descriptions of the scripts can be found at the top of the scripts in the src/scripts folder.
+Short descriptions of the scripts can be found at the top of the scripts in the `src/scripts` folder.

 ## How to upload?

-Save main.cpp.
+Save `main.cpp`.

 Run upload.bat with your computer connected to the Arduino (bottom) board.